Skip to Main Content

 Databases

-Court Dockets on Bloomberg Law (Bloomberg Law password required)
+Bloomberg Law Dockets (Bloomberg Law password required)

-The Lexis Criminal Law Practice page provides direct access to federal and state criminal cases, federal criminal statutes, briefs, pleadings, and motions from criminal law cases, as well as relevant secondary sources and news.
+This Lexis+ page provides direct access to federal and state criminal cases, federal criminal statutes, briefs, pleadings, and motions from criminal law cases, as well as relevant secondary sources and news.

 National Criminal Justice Reference Service